Your shopping cart (0)

 Basically, larger knobs can also be mounted on smaller reels as long as the fitting matches.
 Technically, this is often possible.

-However, you should choose the knob size sensibly for the reel.
-A very large or heavy knob can accelerate the crank significantly more due to its own weight and the resulting centrifugal force than some lightweight reels are designed for.
+However, you should pay attention to choosing a knob size that makes sense for the reel.
+A very large or heavy knob can significantly accelerate the crank due to its own weight and the resulting centrifugal force, more than some light reels are designed for.

-Especially with very light baitcasting reels, BFS reels, or finely built gearboxes, a knob that is too large can increase the load on the mechanics.
+Especially with very light baitcaster reels, BFS reels, or finely built gearboxes, a knob that is too large can increase the load on the mechanism.
 In the worst case, this can lead to more wear or even damage to the gearbox over time.

 Here is a quick guide to which size fits which setup: